traceloop/openllmetry/README.md

 ## 🪗 What do we instrument?

 OpenLLMetry can instrument everything that [OpenTelemetry already instruments](https://github.com/open-telemetry/opentelemetry-python-contrib/tree/main/instrumentation) - so things like your DB, API calls, and more.
-On top of that, we built a set of custom extensions that instrument things like your calls to OpenAI or Anthropic, or your Vector DB like Pinecone, Chroma, or Weaviate.
+On top of that, we built a set of custom extensions that instrument things like your calls to OpenAI or Anthropic, or your Vector DB like Chroma, Pinecone, Qdrant or Weaviate.

 ### LLM Providers